jlaura/LCC_Code/docs/source/ch2/installation.rst

 Clustering Tool
 +++++++++++++++
 **Description**: Using the nearest neighbor data stored in the distance matrix table, this tool analyzes the spatial distribution of the secondaries and locates clusters of craters.
-It is possible to cluster the data heirarchally or using a density based scan.
+It is possible to cluster the data Hierarchically or using a density based scan.

 **Inputs**: A point shapefile or features class of digitized craters and a distance matrix table with at least 1 nearest neighbor for each input point (*k* = 1 using the Distance Matrix Tool).